IIIF/api/source/api/presentation/3.0/index.md

   }]}
 ```

-For cross-version consistency, this specification defines a few types for backwards compatibility with other IIIF APIs:
+For cross-version consistency, this specification defines a few types for backwards compatibility with other IIIF APIs.
+Future versions of these APIs will define their own types.

 | Value          | Specification |
 | -------------- | ------------- |